 It is a Wireless Personal Area Network (WPAN) technology and is used for exchanging data over smaller distances.
 This technology was invented by Ericson in 1994.
 It operates in the unlicensed, industrial, scientific and medical (ISM) band at 2.4 GHz to 2.485 GHz.
 Maximum devices that can be connected at the same time are 7.
 Bluetooth ranges upto 10 meters.
 It provides data rates upto 1 Mbps or 3 Mbps depending upon the version.
 The spreading technique which it uses is FHSS (Frequency hopping spread spectrum).
-A bluetooth network is called piconet and a collection of interconnected piconets is called scatternet.
+A Bluetooth network is called a piconet and a collection of interconnected piconets is called scatternet.

-The architecture of bluetooth defines two types of networks:
+The architecture of Bluetooth defines two types of networks:

 1. Piconet 2.
 Scatternet

 It is formed by using various piconets.
-A slave that is present in one piconet can be act as master or we can say primary in other piconet.
+A slave that is present in one piconet can act as master or we can say primary in another piconet.
 This kind of node can receive message from master in one piconet and deliver the message to its slave into the other piconet where it is acting as a slave.
 This type of node is refer as bridge node.
 A station cannot be master in two piconets.